VannDa

-Mann Vannda (ម៉ាន់ វណ្ណដា, /km/; born 22 January 1997), known mononymously as Vannda (stylized in all caps), is a Cambodian rapper, singer, songwriter, and record producer.
+Man Vann Da (ម៉ាន់ វណ្ណដា, /km/; born 22 January 1997), known mononymously as VannDa, is a Cambodian rapper, singer, songwriter, and record producer.
 He rose to prominence with his 2021 single "Time to Rise", featuring Kong Nay, which became a cultural milestone in Cambodian popular music.
 He has since been described by NME as "one of Cambodia's most exciting contemporary artists".

 Childhood

-VannDa (វណ្ណដា) was born on 22 January 1997, in Sihanoukville, Preah Sihanouk Province, Cambodia.
-VannDa's father Mann Bunnheng and mother Kang Kimseak run a family-run coconut-shaving business in Psar Leur, a local market in the middle of Sihanoukville city.
-VannDa has two older siblings, Sophy and VannDy.
-VannDa has had a passion for music from a young age and has always dreamt of being a star.
-VannDa grew up discovering music online and considers music as his friend that takes him away from dark paths.
-VannDa looks up to rapper Kanye West and Kid Cudi.
+Man Vann Da was born on 22 January 1997, in Sihanoukville, Preah Sihanouk Province, Cambodia.
+His father, Man Bunheng, and mother, Kang Kuemsiek, owned a family-run coconut-shaving business at Phsa Leu, a market in Sihanoukville.
+He has two older siblings, Sophi and Vann Di.
+His passion for music began at a young age and he recalls wanting to become a famous performer since then.
+He began pursuing rapping from listening to music online and considers music as his “friend”.
+Vann Da’s main inspirations are rappers Kanye West and Kid Cudi.